psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: NBODY (i, j, ..., k)@(a, b, ..., c) TOTAL ENERGY

-   The total energy [Eh] of a component of the requested N-Body energy.
+   The total energy [E_h] of a component of the requested N-Body energy.
    The first parenthetical list over *i*, *j*, ..., *k* enumerates molecular fragments included in the computation in 1-indexed, input-file order, while the second enumerates list over *a*, *b*,